 McElderry has been associated with the Region I Olympic Development Program, the head coach for the Everton F.C.
 Westchester Academy U15/16 team and was on the Storm Academy Soccer Club staff for its multiple regional championships.
 He was also a scout for United States Soccer Federation Development Academy.

-A 1993 graduate of Fairfield with a Bachelor of Science degree in Mathematics and a minor in Economics, McElderry was a four-year letterman at Fairfield.
-He earned the 1992 MAAC Player of the Year award and two time All-MAAC selection.
+A 1993 graduate of Fairfield with a Bachelor of Science degree in mathematics and a minor in economics, McElderry was the 1992 MAAC Player of the Year award and two time All-MAAC selection.
 He later earned a Master of Arts degree in teaching and foundation from Fairfield in 1999.
 He was inducted into the Fairfield Athletic Hall of Fame in 1998.

-Following graduation, McElderry played professionally for the New York Fever of the A-League from 1994-97 and then for the Long Island Rough Riders (A-League) from 1997-98.
-He also played for the New York Freedoms, for four seasons.
+Following his college career, McElderry played professionally for the New York Fever of the A-League from 1994-97 and then for the Long Island Rough Riders (A-League) from 1997-98.
+He also played for the New York Freedoms for four seasons.

 McElderry and his wife Kim, a member of both the State of Connecticut Field Hockey and Connecticut College Halls of Fame, are the proud parents of daughter, Grace, and son, Liam.